ConGeo: Robust Cross-view Geo-localization across Ground View Variations: Related Works

 \subsection{Contrastive Learning for Geo-localization}

 Contrastive learning has shown impressive performance for self-supervised and supervised learning in computer vision~\cite{chen2020simclr, he2020moco, khosla2020supcon,makesforcontrastive_nips_2020}, including image classification~\cite{contrastive_classification_2021_cvpr}, object detection~\cite{detco_iccv_2021}, and vision-language tasks~\cite{vqa_contrastive_emnlp_2020}.
-In cross-view image geo-localization, the triplet loss~\cite{hu2018cvmCVMNET, lending_2019_CVPR, optimaltransport_2019, jointloc_2020_cvpr, transgeo_cvpr_2022} has been a standard choice to solve the cross-view image retrieval geo-localization problem in a contrastive way.
-More recently, InfoNCE~\cite{sample4geo_2023_iccv,zhu2023simplesaigd} has shown to be an efficient objective for the task.
+Existing methods use either cross-modal objectives to align different modalities (\textit{e.g.}, CLIP~\cite{radford2021learningclip}) or single-modal ones to enhance single-modal representation (\textit{e.g.}, SLIP~\cite{mu2022slip}).
+In CVGL, the triplet loss~\cite{hu2018cvmCVMNET, lending_2019_CVPR, optimaltransport_2019, jointloc_2020_cvpr, transgeo_cvpr_2022} has been a standard choice to solve the cross-view image retrieval problem in a contrastive way.
+More recently, InfoNCE~\cite{oord2018representation, sample4geo_2023_iccv, zhu2023simplesaigd} has shown to be an efficient objective for the task.
 However, contrastive learning in these works is limited to aligning feature embeddings between the vanilla ground view and aerial images to match image pairs; while it has shown a powerful ability for building view-invariant and robust representations~\cite{he2020moco,makesforcontrastive_nips_2020,chen2020simclr}.
-In this work, we further leverage contrastive learning by using both single- and cross-modal contrastive objectives, achieving more robust feature representations shared by ground view variants.
+In this work, we further leverage contrastive learning by using both single- and cross-view contrastive objectives, achieving more robust feature representations shared by ground view variants.